kaaengine/kaa/docs/reference/geometry.rst

 .. method:: BoundingBox.grow(vector)

-    Scales the bounding box by given vector.
+    Grows the bounding box by given vector (adds the vector's x and y value to the corresponding sides of the bounding box).
     The :code:`vector` param must be :class:`geometry.Vector`

 :class:`Alignment` reference